Diamondbacks vs. Nationals Player Props Betting Odds

-Christian Walker is one of the players with prop bets available when the Arizona Diamondbacks and the Washington Nationals play at Chase Field on Saturday (at 8:10 PM ET).
+Sportsbooks have set player props for Christian Walker, Luis Garcia and others when the Arizona Diamondbacks host the Washington Nationals at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!